Ranked #1 by

 The quickest and easiest solution to solve your tax problems.
 The IRS/State will deem you uncollectible.
 No garnishments, bank levies or payment plans.

-Resolve unpaid taxes once in for all.
+Resolve unpaid taxes once and for all.

 Do you need the IRS to leave you alone for a while?
 You can make such a request!
 CNC (Currently Not Collectible) is a taxpayer status issued to people who are unable to repay their tax obligations.
 Once an account is designated as CNC, the IRS places a hold on collection activity.
 That means no threatening levies, harassing calls, or intimidating soft letters from the IRS.
 If you’re facing unresolved tax balances, received an Intent to Levy notice, or are currently dealing with wage garnishment, it’s worth reading on.